vjovanov/actormig/actor-migration.md

 more change.In the following list there are cases that are not straight forward to migrate with brief explanation.
 Compare the list with your code so it is easier to decide wheather to stay with Scala Actors or migrate to Akka.

-1. Using `react` method that is nested inside other `react` methods.
+1. Using `react`/`reactWithin` method that is nested inside other `react` methods.
 In this case the message handling partial function needs to be expanded with additional constructs that will bring it closer to Akka model.
 These changes can be confusing but the migration can be done on actor by actor basis.

+2. Using `receive`/`receiveWithn` methods in scenarios that do not involve complex control flow.

-2. Using `link` method an relying on the fact that it is bidirectional.
+3. Using `link` method an relying on the fact that it is bidirectional.
 In this case code will need to be refactored so parties linked parties explicitly link to each other in both directions.

-3. Usage of `restart` method.
+4. Usage of `restart` method.
 Akka uses restart policy for actors by default so it is desired to have restart behavior, however we do not provide smooth migration for this case although it is still possible.

-4. Usage of methods `getState`.
+5. Usage of methods `getState`.
 Akka actors do not have explicit state so this functionality will have to be completely changed.

-5. Possible concurrency bugs.
+6. Possible concurrency bugs.
 Concurrent code is notorious for hard bugs.
 Even the slightest change can make the code misbihave.
 Due to differencies between actor implementations it is possible that bugs will appear.
 It is advised that code is thoroghly tested after migration is complete.